 Miss Kobayashi’s Dragon Maid is a slice of life/comedy with weird, powerful, over-the-top dragons.

-The dubbing is perfect in this anime just like Interviews With Monster Girls.
-The voice cast is great, and the dialogue is brilliant.
+The dubbing “fits” in this anime just like Interviews With Monster Girls.
+The voice cast is great, and the dialogue is comical.

-Miss Kobayashi’s Dragon Maid for me is one of the most relaxing, yet hilarious anime’s I’ve watched.
+Miss Kobayashi’s Dragon Maid for me is one of the most relaxing, yet funny as F anime’s I’ve watched.

 It’s the type of show you can watch without being too serious about it.

 And to me that’s one of the anime’s best qualities.
-And I think they did an amazing job from start to finish.
+I think they did a sound job from start to finish.

 15. Kill La Kill